-Here are the best things to do in San Diego
+From hiking and breathtaking beaches to maritime museums, seafood and amusement parks, here are the best things to do in San Diego.

 San Diego is California’s second-largest city.
 But it doesn’t feel like it with its juniper-lined residential streets and quaint Old Town.